JuliaML/MLDataPattern.jl/docs/index.rst

    documentation/datasubset

-By this point we know what are data containers and data subsets.
+By this point we know what data containers and data subsets are.
-In particular we discussed how we can split our data container into disjoint subsets.
+In particular, we discussed how we can split our data container into disjoint subsets.
 We have even seen how we can use tuples to link multiple data container together on a per-observation level.
 While we mentioned that this is particularly useful for labeled